 Comparing Bedroom Air Conditioners

-Friedrich is currently offering a $25 mail in rebate, if you apply online it is a $30 rebate.
+Friedrich is currently offering a $30 mail in rebate.

-The Frigidaire will be a good value, efficient and reliable, good for any area from a kitchen, living room, or bedroom.
-Friedrich is a bit quieter and has more technical products in the Kuhl series.
-Either of these brands will be a good choice.
+The Chill will be a good value, efficient and reliable, good for any area from a kitchen, living room, or bedroom.
+Kuhl is a bit quieter and has more technical products than the Chill series.
+Either of these lines will be a good choice.

 Download the Yale Air Conditioner Buyers Guide for features, specs and tips to buying the right air conditioner.
 Over 95,000 people have read a Yale Guide.